btfshadow/retromoonlight/README.md

   * System Memory: 4 GB or higher.

 ## Setup ##
+WARNING: Doing a `apt upgrade` will break controller functionality.
+Working on solution.

 #### On your PC: ####
   1. Install and activate [GeFore Experience](https://www.nvidia.com/en-us/geforce/geforce-experience/)
   2. In GeForce Expereince, go to Shield Settings and enable game streaming.